-Phone: (860) 500-4412 · Fax: (860) 326-0554 450 Columbus Boulevard, Suite 301 Hartford, Connecticut 06103 www.ct.gov/oec Affirmative Action/Equal Opportunity Employer Interim Guidance for Administrators of US ChildCare Programs and K-12 Schools to Plan, Prepare, and Respond to Coronavirus Disease.
-The CDC posted new guidance for child care that remains open to serve essential workers and OEC has incorporated it below for reference as programs determine their ability to serve essential workers.
+Interim Guidance for Administrators of US ChildCare Programs and K-12 Schools to Plan, Prepare, and Respond to Coronavirus Disease.
+The CDC guidance for child care that remains open is incorporated into the content below for reference as programs determine their ability to serve essential workers.
 All CDC guidance is updated as necessary to respond to this changing situation and child care providers should revisit this source frequently.